View Vertically: A Hierarchical Network for Trajectory Prediction via Fourier Spectrums: Conclusion

 \section{Conclusion}

-In this work, we focus on predicting agents' trajectories in the spectrum view hierarchically.
-A Transformer-based V network is proposed to achieve that goal.
-Two sub-networks, the keypoints estimation sub-network and the spectrum interpolation sub-network, are employed to predict agents' trajectories in keypoints levels and interaction levels, respectively.
-Experimental results show that \MODEL~outperforms most of current state-of-the-art methods on several public available trajectory datasets with about 15\% improvements on ADE and FDE.
-Although the proposed method shows higher prediction accuracy and has better visualized results than other methods, there are still some failed predictions.
-We will try to address this problem in future works and further explore better methods to model and predict agents' possible trajectories.
+In this work, we focus on giving predictions by modeling their trajectories with spectrums from the global plannings and the interactive preferences two hierarchical steps.
+A Transformer-based \MODEL, which consists of the coarse-level keypoints estimation sub-network and the fine-level spectrum interpolation sub-network, is proposed to predict agents' trajectories hierarchically.
+Experimental results show that \MODEL~ achieves the competitive performance on both ETH-UCY benchmark and the Stanford Drone Dataset.
+Although the proposed method shows higher prediction accuracy and provides better visualized results, there are still some failed predictions.
+We will address this problem and further explore feasible solutions to model and predict agents' possible trajectories.